hacid-project/cckg/index.md

 nav_order: 0
 ---

-The Climate Services Knowledge Graph is a public knowledge base containing information about climate change data, as climate models, variables, scenarios,simulations and their relationships.
+The Climate Change Knowledge Graph is a public knowledge base containing information about climate change data, as climate models, variables, scenarios,simulations and their relationships.

 It is accessible through standard semantic APIs: a SPARQL endpoint allowing to query the underlying data, linked data access to navigate the graph resources one at a time, and dumps of all the knowledge graph for off-line usage.